AdobeDocs/analytics.en/help/components/c-variables/dimensionslist/reports-customer-attributes.md

  </thead>
  <tbody>
   <tr>
-   <td colname="col1"> <p>Why is it preferable to use the Experience Cloud ID service to set the Customer ID instead of populating the Customer ID in a prop or eVar? </p> </td>
+   <td colname="col1"> <p>Why is it preferable to use the Identity Service to set the Customer ID instead of populating the Customer ID in a prop or eVar? </p> </td>
-   <td colname="col2"> <p>Using the Experience Cloud ID service offers a number of benefits: </p>
+   <td colname="col2"> <p>Using the Identity Service offers a number of benefits: </p>
     <ul id="ul_5D3659604D43419F9CA5920B4F93728E">
-     <li id="li_BA2EF0715C5A47EFAFA7191CFAD088A4">If you do not set the Customer ID with the Experience Cloud ID service, the customer records are available only to Adobe Analytics.
-If you want to use the customer records for real-time targeting, you must use the Experience Cloud ID service. </li>
+     <li id="li_BA2EF0715C5A47EFAFA7191CFAD088A4">If you do not set the Customer ID with the Identity Service, the customer records are available only to Adobe Analytics.
+If you want to use the customer records for real-time targeting, you must use the Identity Service. </li>
-     <li id="li_228358684E474A298E39578D427BF932">Using the Experience Cloud ID service to set the Customer ID reduces the time it takes to synchronize IDs with the Experience Cloud.
+     <li id="li_228358684E474A298E39578D427BF932">Using the Identity Service to set the Customer ID reduces the time it takes to synchronize IDs with the Experience Cloud.
 If you put the Customer ID in a prop or eVar, the Customer IDs are sent to the Experience Cloud via back-end server synchronization that occurs in batches.
-The Experience Cloud ID service synchronizes the Customer ID with the Experience Cloud immediately. </li>
+The Identity Service synchronizes the Customer ID with the Experience Cloud immediately. </li>
-     <li id="li_BCF28219E4014FCF9F747C3D8D270526"> Using the Experience Cloud ID service instead of a prop or eVar frees up that prop or eVar for other uses. </li>
+     <li id="li_BCF28219E4014FCF9F747C3D8D270526"> Using the Identity Service instead of a prop or eVar frees up that prop or eVar for other uses. </li>
     </ul> </td>
   </tr>
   <tr>